carmineos/fivem-vstancer/README.md

 * Edit X Position of the wheels' bones (Track Width)
 * Edit Y Rotation of the wheels' bones (Camber)

+### Limitations
+When a preset is created for the first time, it will use the current wheels' state as default.
+So in case of damaged vehicles (e.g. deformed wheels), the default values might be incorrect.
+Workaround: If a vehicle is damaged, be sure to fix it before to enter it and create a preset. (e.g. reset preset, fix the vehicle, exit the vehicle and enter again)

+### Roadmap
+Once FiveM exposes extra-natives to edit `SubHandlingData` fields at runtime, the script will allow to edit XYZ rotation using the native handling fields of `CCarHandlingData` such as `fToeFront`, `fToeRear`, `fCamberFront`, `fCamberRear`, `fCastor`.
+(This will also improve a lot performances as such values won't need to be set each tick)

 ### Client Commands
 `vstancer_preset`
 Prints the preset of the current vehicle